 But as you can see here in the premium outlay column, there’s quite a bit of variance in how much premium this 50-year-old is paying.
-By the end of the year, when they turn fifty-one, you can see they put 20000 dollars in and there’s 20 excuse me there’s 14000 of cash value.
+By the end of the year, when they turn fifty-one, you can see they put 20000 dollars in and there’s 14000 of cash value.

-And the blue boxes represent the minimum amount of premium to support this base whole life policy and the term rider that allows for the greater contributions of twenty thousand dollars in future years.
-And the second light the second year in whole life isn’t a ton better especially when you only pay the minimum.
+And the blue boxes represent the minimum amount of premium to support this base Whole Life policy and the term rider that allows for the greater contributions of twenty thousand dollars in future years.
+And the second year in Whole Life isn’t a ton better, especially when you only pay the minimum.
 So this column over here represents the change in total cash value and all that’s being done is they’re looking at the total cash value and they’re subtracting one side from the other to show you that increase.

 You can see this thing is just getting better and better each and every year and then these last years they’re able to put the 20.

 These are very robust increases.
 And we are not even optimizing this for cash value growth because any time after the seventh year, you actually can reduce the death benefit but we’re assuming here that maybe this person needs all the death benefit they can get since they weren’t able to max fund the policy.
 And so they’re keeping the death benefit and even if they stop paying after year 10.